MIDS-scaling-up/v2/week10/hw/README.md

-# THIS HOMEWORK IS BEING MODIFIED, DO NOT START IT YET.
+# THIS HOMEWORK IS BEING POSTPONED,PLEASE FOCUS IN YOUR WEEK 10 PROJECT UPDATE PRESENTATION.

 OpenAI Gym Framework

 OpenAI Gym is a framework that allows developing, training and testing of learning agents; one of it's applications is reinforcement learning, during this homework we will experiment with a Jupyter notebook aiming to train an agent to play a game using Reinforcement learning and Deep Learning.